One of the biggest lessons I learned from a career in sales was to use your ears twice as much as your mouth.

-About a third of adults with partners say that money is a major source of conflict in their relationship, but I’m relieved that money is not a pain point in our home.
+Having a financial conversation doesn’t have to be difficult and it’s certainly better than financial stress becoming a pain point in your relationship.
+About a third of adults with partners say that money issues are a major source of conflict in their relationship, but I’m relieved that money is not a pain point in our home.
 I want this for everyone, so I’ve written a guide on how to talk to your partner about money!

 Jonny and I didn’t reach our zen state by accident.
 We started talking about money early, and accepted the awkwardness that came with those early conversations.

 Let’s start with how different we are.
 We’re chalk and cheese when it comes to:

 With our differences, conversations were bound to be challenging at first!

 But, remember how early in a relationship, sex could be this incredibly awkward thing, but the more you ‘did it’ the less awkward you felt?